 - Hands-on training.
 When dealing with tasks like measuring dosages and administering medication, it’s important that you have time to practice those skills hands-on.

 - Externships or career training.
 Most programs include an opportunity to learn in the real world before you even graduate!
 You’ll earn an impressive experience that looks great on your resume.
-What’s more, many states require some form of supervised training to become a registered pharmacy technician.

 How Long Does it Take to Become a Pharmacy Technician?

-Launch a Career in Pharmacy Technology With Carrington College
+Prepare for a Career in Pharmacy Technology With Carrington College

 Carrington College’s Pharmacy Technology Students and Faculty

 Carrington hires experienced staff who have working knowledge of their field.
-Students and faculty work hard to make sure there are excellent student outcomes.

 Find Pharmacy Technology Programs Near You